More for us than against us!

 Scripture Reading for April 11: 2nd Kings 4-8

-I recently spent time with my father who is 92 years old and a veteran of World War II.
+Have you ever been in a situation where you felt you were outnumbered and under-equipped?
+I recently spent time with my father who is 89 years old and a veteran of World War II.
 He enjoys telling stories about his time in the service of our country.
 He was drafted in 1941 and spent 4 years in the Army as a messenger and driver for the officers of the Third Armored Division.
 He went ashore a few days after D-Day on Normandy beach and fought in the Battle of the Bulge.
 He recently told me how he was driving an officer out in the front lines away from the company when he suddenly came upon a German tank.
 He did a u-turn before his officer passenger could say a word and beat a path for the cover of his company.
 As he topped a hill, a shell landed behind his jeep but he soon passed one of his own tanks who covered him.
-These memories are still vivid for my father who knew what it was like to be in enemy territory!
-Thankfully, there were more for him than against him that day!
+These memories are still vivid for my father who knew what it was like to be in enemy territory and out-manned!
+However, there were more for him than against him that day!